alibinauanov/ticket_booking/README.md

 - **Alibi Nauanov** (an3502)
 - **Sayon Biswas** (sb7239)

-### Project:
 **Final Project**

 ---

 ## Description
 The **Ticket Reservation System** is a project developed for managing ticket bookings efficiently and reliably.
-This system allows users to handle ticket-related tasks through a streamlined interface.

 ---